Modelling non-linear control systems using the discrete Urysohn operator: Introduction

 This paper is organised as follows.
 In section \ref{sec:theory}, the description of the continuous and the discrete Uryshon models is summarised.
 Section \ref{sec:ident} holds the major results regarding the solution of the identification problem, with details provided in the appendices.
-Some interesting properties of the Urysohn systems are discussed and proved in section \ref{sec:prop} and the appendices.
+Generalisations of the discrete Urysohn operator and some properties of the Urysohn systems are discussed in section \ref{sec:prop}.
 Finally, the numerical examples are presented in section \ref{sec:examp}.